Page 020 of PowerPoint tutorials, presentation essentials, personality interviews, and PowerPoint news.

 November 17, 2007

 Presentations with pizzazz require a lot more than slides with text content.
-To make the slides look relevant, interesting, and coordinated is almost as important as the content these days -- but probably something that's even more important is that your presentations need to look different and stand out in the crowd.
-The addition of visual content and rich media can help, and PowerPlugs: Ultimate Combo 2007, the product I am reviewing is a one stop solution to resolving that problem.
+To make the slides look relevant, interesting, and coordinated is almost as important as the content these days.
+But probably, something that's even more important is that your presentations need to look different and stand out in the crowd.
+The addition of visual content and rich media can help, and PowerPlugs: Ultimate Combo 2007, the product we are reviewing is a one stop solution to resolving that problem.

 November 14, 2007